PeterMoroz/home_weather_station/README.md

 ```
 It's obvious that to change the network (SSID, and/or password) the code have to be recompiled and the binary must be uploaded into Flash memory.
 Not even worth mentioning that hardcoding credentials in source code it's a security flaw.
 To make managing of WiFi networks/credentials more flexible
-I found a relevant library [WiFiManager] (https://github.com/tzapu/WiFiManager) .
+I found a relevant library [WiFiManager](https://github.com/tzapu/WiFiManager).
 It is well documented so I don't repeat how to use it.